Table of contents

 Frequently Asked Questions:

-Q: What are access modifiers in Java?
+What are the 4 variables in Java?

 Variables carry the most important part of any program: the data.
 Without variables, it is impossible to perform even basic arithmetic operations.
 This blog covers the basics of variables in Java and how to use them in a program.
 It also explains the different kinds of variables in Java examples to help understand them better.